 It: Chapter 1, unexpectedly received critical acclaim from critics and fans of the book of the same name.
 Besides good reviews, the film is making money at the box office.

 The following article doesn’t contain any potential SPOILERS, you’re free to read all about this picture.

-Positive: The Kid Actors did an excellent job for their portrayals as each member of The Losers Club.
+Positive: The Kid Actors all did an excellent job for their portrayals as each member of The Losers Club.
 Especially Finn Wolfhard’s performance as Ritchie, who’s the comic relief of the group.
 Bonus Points for Mike from Stranger Things dropping a lot of F Bombs.
 I hope one day in a future episode, Eleven better drop an effective F Bomb as a pre-kill one-liner on a bad guy!

 The Chemistry between members of The Losers Club felt decent and there’s no Love Triangle to shove it down our throats.
 In my opinion, Bill & Bev’s chemistry felt normal.
 Each member makes you relate to one another.

 Bill Skarsgård did an incredible job for his villainous performance as Pennywise The Dancing Clown.
 This must be the best hands down performance since Heath Ledger’s portrayal of The Joker in The Dark Knight.
 Tim Curry’s performance as Pennywise is the equivalent of Cesar Romero’s Joker from Adam West’s Batman.

-The Movie stays true to The Source Material based on the book of the same name.
+The movie stays true to The Source Material based on the book of the same name.

 A combination of Practical and C.G.I.
 Effects were used to create Pennywise’s shapeshifting abilities.